artifact-df/artifact-df/README.md

 ## Balanced?
 Part of this modpack's purpose is to ensure worlds are reasonably likely to reach 1000+ years of age without being mostly reduced to ruins.
 Destruction of entire civilizations by necromancers should be a significant event that doesn't happen often.

 We also want to keep things interesting, so many animals and megabeasts have higher skills than they would have in vanilla.
-Animals are more threatening to your citizens than they normally would be.
+The world is generally more threatening to your citizens than it normally would be.

 Other than that, we want more of pretty much everything.
  - More weapon/armor types